fiddlecube/fiddlecube-sdk/README.md

 Testing, evaluation or training LLMs requires an ideal QnA dataset aka the golden dataset.

-This dataset needs to be:

-- Diverse — covering a wide range of queries
+This dataset needs to be diverse, covering a wide range of queries with accurate responses.
-- Accurate responses

 Creating such a dataset takes significant manual effort.